| How I Made Some of My

 space.
 Space defines us and defines the way we think, rather than

+the other way around.
 In addition, the films share a relation with literary texts that

 are referenced in the film titles and reveal some of the filmmaker’s